Rayquaza01/picotron-upgraded-shell/README.md

 * PUSH changes the way builtin commands are handled, allowing users to add and override builtin commands.
 * PUSH allows users to append to `_update`, letting you run a custom function every frame.
 * PUSH changes the default `cd` behavior.
 If run with no arguments, it will be treated as `cd /`
-* PUSH allows you to `cd` into a directory by typing that directory as a command.
 * PUSH disables input while holding alt (to allow for `Alt+Key` shortcuts)
 * PUSH changes the title of the window from "Terminal" to "PUSH"